 We’ve found that for many people, having the opportunity to take part in our recovery and treatment programs help to make the whole therapeutic process feel more comfortable, hopeful, and seamless.

-The Lakehouse Recovery Center is a full-service meth detox and treatment center, located in beautiful Westlake Village, in Los Angeles County, California and are dedicated to helping people achieve lasting sobriety and to discover their best lives.
+The Lakehouse Recovery Center is a full-service meth detox treatment center, located in beautiful Westlake Village, in Los Angeles County, California and are dedicated to helping people achieve lasting sobriety and to discover their best lives.